Vol. 62, 2023

 Communicated by Benny K.K.
 Chan

-of the Northern fur seal and one juvenile male were deployed with
+seals (two adult females and one juvenile male) were deployed with

 satellite tags on the Tyuleniy Island in the Sea of Okhotsk.
 The

-resulting operational time of the tags ranged from 33 to 203 days.
-The
+operational time of the tags ranged from 33 to 203 days.
+The adult

-adult females started their winter migration in the first half of
+females started their winter migration in the first half of November;

-November; the initial stage of their winter migration occurred in the
+the initial stage of their winter migration occurred in the Japan/East

-Japan/East Sea, into which they entered through the La Perouse Strait.
+Sea, which they entered through the La Perouse Strait.
+The juvenile

-The juvenile male left the rookery in mid-October, crossed the Sea of
+male left the rookery in mid-October, crossed the Sea of Okhotsk in a

-November.
-From the Sea of Okhotsk, the male entered the Pacific Ocean
+From the Sea of Okhotsk, the male entered the Pacific Ocean through the

-through the Yekaterina Strait and subsequently entered the Japan/East
+Yekaterina Strait and subsequently entered the Japan/East Sea via the

-Sea via the Tsugaru Strait.
+Tsugaru Strait.
 The winter foraging of the male occurred within the

-After 3 months, the male returned to the Pacific and remained off the Sanriku Coast
+After 3 months, the male returned to the Pacific and remained off the

 Key words: Northern fur seal (NFS), On-shore